Complete Onboarding and Authentication on One Platform

 What Is Third-Party Verification?

-Third-party verification (TPV) is the process in which an external organisation validates the information, claims, or actions of a company or individual on behalf of another entity.
+Third-party verification (TPV) is the process by which an external organisation validates the information, claims, or actions of a company or individual on behalf of another entity.
 This could include verifying a customer’s details, or a vendor’s credentials, or ensuring compliance with industry regulations.
 The use of third-party verifiers is especially critical when businesses need impartial validation, as it eliminates conflicts of interest and ensures objective results.

 Typically, third-party verification ensures that companies can make informed decisions based on verified information, minimising the risk of errors, fraud, and non-compliance.
 The third-party verification process covers a wide range of industries and scenarios, from financial audits to verifying security practices in supply chains.
 It helps build confidence among stakeholders, including investors, regulators, and customers, by adding an extra layer of credibility to the business’s operations.